 - Massage and hand express to get the breastmilk flowing before you put your baby to breast.
 This helps soften the nipple and relieves discomfort. - When you feed your baby, offer the least sore nipple first.
-Babies usually suck more vigorously at the start of a feeding. - Use relaxation techniques such as deep breathing before and during feeding. - Talk with your health care provider about using medication that relieves pain. - After you feed your baby put a warm or cool moist washcloth on your nipples for a few minutes.
-Use whatever feels best.
-Express a little breastmilk and gently massage it into your nipples.
+Babies usually suck more vigorously at the start of a feeding. - Use relaxation techniques such as deep breathing before and during feeding. - Talk with your health care provider about using medication that relieves pain. - After you feed your baby, rinse your nipples with a mixture of 1⁄2 tsp (2.5 ml) salt in a cup (250 ml) of warm water, and then rinse with plain water.
+Then, express a little breastmilk and gently massage it into your nipples.
 Let your nipples dry uncovered for 5 to 10 minutes. - You can apply a thin layer of pure lanolin ointment to your nipple.
 The lanolin ointment does not harm your baby and does not need to be washed off before you feed your baby.
-You can buy ointment called Lansinoh® or Purelan® at the drug store.
+You can buy a lanolin ointment at the drug store.